jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 // all eqs
 // compared with true german text

+// Title was tested and is inshallah fine
-=== Obtaining Aerodynamic Loads<chap_4_0_1>
+=== Aerodynamic Load Computation and Post-Processing <chap_4_0_1>
-// use it form
-In @chap_3_0_4, we examined some of the available #glspl("lie", long:true) for introducing physical loads in the wing of a #gls("swith", long:true) for an experiment,
+In @chap_3_0_4, an examination of available #glspl("lie", long:true) for introducing physical loads in the wing of a #gls("swith", long:true) was conducted.
+These elements were evaluated against specific criteria, leading to the establishment of #gls("ld", long:true) necessity.
-// potentially to long sentce
-evaluated them according to specific criteria, and explained why #gls("ld", long:true) is necessary.
-In the subsequent @chap_4_0_0 we explored various possibilities for implementing #gls("ld") and determined that the presented methods alone are insufficient and should be combined with optimization.
-However, before #gls("ld") can be performed and subsequent steps can be taken, the aerodynamic load that acts on the wing of an aircraft must be obtained.
-This subsection will therefore demonstrate one method how aerodynamic loads can be obtained thorugh numerical simulations and transformed in a way that k-means++ can be used for the #gls("ld").
+The investigation continued in @chap_4_0_0, exploring various implementation possibilities for #gls("ld") and determining that these methods require integration with optimization approaches to solve remaining issues.
+Prior to executing #gls("ld") and its subsequent steps, it is essential to obtain the aerodynamic loads acting on the aircraft wing.
+This section presents a methodology for acquiring these loads through numerical simulations and details their transformation from distributed loads to discrete point loads.
+The transformation process holds particular significance for k-means++ implementation and demonstrates advantageous implications for the subsequent optimization framework.

 // -------------------------------------------------------------------------- //

 Prior research at TU Dresden has established foundational work in this domain, particularly through the development of a computational framework that integrates structural and aerodynamic analyses using #gls("fem").
 This framework employs APAME @Filkovic as its aerodynamic solver, implementing a three-dimensional frictionless panel method for load calculations.